Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Our Methodology

 \subsection{Loop Detection and Map Alignment}

-The geometrical verification step entails performing a 2D alignment of the matched features.
-This involves calculating a 2D rigid body transformation that optimally aligns the matched features from the binary tree using a distance metric.
+The geometric validation step entails performing a 2D alignment of the matched ORB features.
+This involves computing a 2D rigid-body transformation that optimally aligns the matched features from the binary search tree using a distance metric.
 Unlike the general image-alignment problem, this process is constrained to an~$\SE{2}$ transformation rather than a homography.
 To handle outlier associations caused by the limitations of binary tree-based matching, we employ a RANSAC-based alignment strategy.

-We design a RANSAC-based approach that randomly selects two feature pairs from the set of matches between a query~$(\mI_q)$ and a reference~$(\mI_r)$ density image.
-We use the Kabsch-Umeyama algorithm~\cite{kabsch1976acs,umeyama1991pami} to compute the relative 2D alignment between the feature pairs.
+We design a RANSAC-based approach that randomly selects two feature pairs from the set of matches between a query~$(\mI_m)$ and a reference~$(\mI_r)$ density image.
+We use the Kabsch-Umeyama algorithm~\citep{kabsch1976acs,umeyama1991pami} to compute the relative 2D alignment between the feature pairs.
 We use this alignment to compute the point-wise Euclidean distance between each pair of feature matches.
-Feature matches with distances larger than~$1.5$\,m~(3\,pixels for~$\nu_{\text{b}}=0.5$\,m) are considered outliers.
+Feature matches with distances larger than~1.5\,m~(3\,pixels for~$\nu_{\text{b}}=\text{0.5}$\,m) are considered outliers.
 The RANSAC process runs for a fixed number of iterations~$N_{\text{ransac}}$.
 We require a minimum number of inliers~$\gamma$ from the RANSAC alignment stage to decide whether two \maps{} belong to the same location.

 Finally, after the~$N_{\text{ransac}}$ iterations, we compute a Kabsch-Umeyama 2D alignment over the entire set of inlier correspondences.
-It provides us with a rotation matrix~\mbox{$\m{R} \in \mathbb{SO}(2)$} and a translation vector~\mbox{$\v{t} \in \RR^2$}, which we represent as a homogenous transformation~\mbox{$\mq{T}_{\text{\bev{}}} \in \mathbb{SE}(3)$}, having translation components only along the X and Y axes, and a rotation component only about the Z axis.
-We also have to scale the translation vector by the voxel size~$(\nu_{\text{b}})$ since the features are computed from the discretized density images.
+It provides us with a rotation matrix~\mbox{$\m{R} \in \SO{2}$} and a translation vector~\mbox{$\v{t} \in \RR^2$}, which we represent as a homogenous transformation~\mbox{$\mq{T}_{\text{\bev{}}} \in \SE{3}$}, having translation components only along the \xy{}, and a rotation component only about the z-axis.
+We scale the translation vector by the voxel size~$(\nu_{\text{b}})$ since the features are computed from the discretized density images.

-We then compose the associated transform between the two \bev{} density images with the ground aligning transforms of the two \maps{} as shown in~\eqref{eq:3Destimate} to get a complete 3D transform between \maps{} in their respective local frames.
+Although~$\mq{T}_{\text{\bev{}}}$ only aligns the ground-aligned \maps{}, we can recover the complete~$\SE{3}$ pose to align the original \maps{} by composing~$\mq{T}_{\text{\bev{}}}$ with the ground-aligning transforms of the individual \maps{}, as shown in~\eqref{eq:3Destimate}.